-Corn lily AKA bluebead lily (clintonia borealis) is common around Halliburton in deciduous or mixed woods on moist hummus.
+Corn lily AKA bluebead lily is common around Halliburton in deciduous or mixed woods on moist hummus.
 It demands shade and indirect sunlight, and spreads slowly.
 The established patches you stumble upon could be up to 50 years old!

 Edible Uses of Bluebead Lily